EventStore/documentation/docs/server/5.0.9/server/streams/system-streams.md

-# System stream and event types
+# System events and streams

 ## `$persistentSubscriptionConfig`

 `$persistentSubscriptionConfig` is a special paged stream that contains all configuration events, for all persistent subscriptions.
-It uses the following system event types:

-- `PersistentConfig`: An event that records a configuration event, the event data contains:
+It uses the `PersistentConfig` system event type, which records a configuration event.
+The event data contains:

 - `version`: Version of event data
 - `updated`: Updated date
 - `updatedBy`: User who updated configuration
 - `maxCount`: The number of configuration events to save
 - `entries`: Configuration items set by event.

 ## `$all`